Welcome to today's edition of the Rush 24-7 podcast.

 A bus caravan of 550 union thugs to boost voter registration.

-Well, I don't know, Munghoo.
+Well, I don't know, Mung Hoo.

-During the one-day trip sponsored by the LA County Federation of Labor, that's the AFL CIO.
+During the one-day trip sponsored by the L.A.
+County Federation of Labor, that's the AFL-CIO, participants will meet with the Phoenix Police Chief Jack Harris.

 Participants represent 32 unions.

-I wish they'd meet with Joe Arpael.
+I wish they'd meet with Joe Arpaio.

 That's who I wish these union thugs would meet with.

-Hopefully it'll motivate some to go out and register to vote, which is what this is really all about.
+Hopefully, it'll motivate some to go out and register to vote, which is what this is really all about.

-That's so we're eagerly awaiting here, ladies and gentlemen, the um decision of the judge as to whether to stay the law or to let it be implemented in the lawsuit.
+So whether to stay the law or to let it be implemented in the lawsuit, there will be a lawsuit.

-There's gonna be a trial.
+There's going to be a trial.

-The question is will there be a trial while the law is in effect or while it isn't in effect?
+The question is, will there be a trial while the law is in effect or while it isn't in effect?

 Everybody's making a big deal out of this, and I don't know why.